-Spay or Tubes Tied?
+Neuter or Vasectomy, Spay vs. Tubes Tied?

-Before risking health problems associated with spaying or neutering, ask your vet about tubal ligation or vasectomy for your dog
+Before risking health problems associated with spaying or neutering, ask your vet about tubal ligation or vasectomy for your dog.

 New Solution To Spay & Neuter